gianniskalyvas/llm-posthoc-explainability/README.md

 We evaluate multiple models across different scales by generating counterfactual explanations as in *Are Self-Explanations from Large Language Models Faithful?*.
 We extended the framework’s abstract classes to support newer models and our custom datasets, and to better align the framework with the specific requirements of our study.

+We analyze the impact of model scale on the quality of post-hoc counterfactual explanations.

 ### Datasets